gosha-krovsh/threadShop/README.md

   Main goals are to provide example of multithreading, synchronization and practice this programming field.

   For example customers(Polina, George, Egor, Klim, Fedya) visit the shop in that order.
-  But result order could be very different:
+  But result order usually differs, due to parallel operations:

 |  In  | Out  |
 | ------------- | -------------- |